Paid social is the lifeblood of growing ecommerce brands.

-Set a success target that’s based on your business’ costs.
+Set a success target that’s built on your business’ costs.
 And always make it about profit.

-Once you’ve worked out your success target, you can then move with confidence through the metrics and acronyms to manage your Facebook ad spend:
+Once you’ve worked out your success target, you can then move with confidence through the metrics and acronyms to manage your Facebook advertising spend.

 An impression is when someone has viewed your ad.
 For every 1,000 impressions, there is a cost associated with it.

 Your CPM will indicate whether or not your Facebook ad campaign is cost-effective at getting the right users to see your ad.

-CPC refers to how much each click from an ad to your website is costing you.
+CPC refers to how much each click from an ad to your website costs you.

 You can tell when your website isn’t converting when your CTR and CPC are both high.
 If that’s the case, time to start optimizing onsite.